What do you mean you are walking 500 miles?

 Where will you sleep?
 Lodging along the Camino Francés

 There are three types of lodging along the route: albergues, hostals/pensions, and hotels.
 The cost per night depends on the type of lodging chosen.
-It ranges from 6 euro to 25 euro a person on average.
+It ranges from 6 euros to 25 euros a person on average.

 The albergues are owned by the government, religious groups or individuals.
 The municipal albergues (government-owned) are for pilgrims only and have bunks but no private rooms.
 They are first come, first serve.
 No reservations can be made.
 They are usually the cheapest out of all the options.
 Some have cooking facilities, laundry facilities and most have internet services.